 When conducting investment research, the firm utilizes a number of sources, including mutual fund prospectuses, magazines, financial newspapers and other financial research materials.

 Holderness Investments Co.

-Holderness Investments Co. is a financial advisor firm independently run by Richard T. Holderness, the firm’s founder and president and Kim Cummings, the firm's VP and chief compliance office.
+Holderness Investments Co. is a financial advisor firm independently run by Richard T. Holderness (a majority owner), the firm’s founder and president and Kim Cummings, the firm's VP and chief compliance office.
 Holderness has nearly 40 years of investing experience, whereas the rest of the staff averages around 20 years’ experience.
 In total, the firm staff holds various professional certifications, including certified financial planner (CFP), chartered financial analyst (CFA) and personal financial specialist (PFS).

 Although Holderness Investments Co. recommends a minimum account balance of $1 million, that minimum is negotiable.
-The firm works with more individuals than high-net-worth individuals.
+The firm works with both individuals and high-net-worth individuals.